 Sparkling Rosé Sangria

 What a brilliant take on the summer sangria!
-We love its gorgeous pink hue, and the way the summer fruits — apples, strawberries, raspberries, and blackberries — layer in the jar like a floating rainbow.
+At Gelson's Market we love its gorgeous pink hue, and the way the summer fruits — apples, strawberries, raspberries, and blackberries — layer in the jar like a floating rainbow.
 It tastes just as lovely as it looks.

 In a traditional sangria, the base is usually some combo of red wine, brandy, and orange juice.
 Here, we’ve used a much quieter combination of rosé, vodka, and apple juice.
 We’ve also added a rich berry syrup and Cherry Lime LaCroix — together they give all those delicate berries a boost without making the drink overly sweet.
 The result is a light, sparkling sangria with a hint of the rosé’s floral notes, plenty of fruit, and just enough easy sweetness to be dangerous.